 - Proof of your address - for example, a recent household bill or a recent Government-issued document such as a letter from the Department of Employment Affairs and Social Protection, and

 You need to bring 2 consecutive social welfare slips (from within the previous 4 weeks) if you collect your weekly payment at the post office, or 2 months bank/credit union statements if you receive your social welfare payment into a bank or credit union account, to your credit union.

 Your local credit union will help you fill out a loan application form and complete the form to allow deductions from the Household Budget Scheme.

 Where to apply

-The loan is available at over 100 credit unions and the number of credit unions participating will increase as more credit unions join the scheme.
-You can visit facebook.com/itmakessenseloan to find out more.
-The website itmakessenseloan.ie has a list of participating credit unions.
+The loan is available at credit unions throughout the country and the number of credit unions participating is increasing as more credit unions join the scheme.
+The It Makes Sense Loan website has a list of participating credit unions.

 You can get information and advice about budgeting from the network of Money Advice and Budgeting Services (MABS):